-Indicator Measure 2021/22 Target 2021/22 Actual Stakeholder engagement Percentage of relevant end-users who have adopted knowledge and/or technology from Manaaki Whenua ^{d,e} >65% 64% Percentage of relevant funding partners and other end-users that have a high level of confidence in our ability to set research priorities ^{d,f} >50% 48% Percentage of stakeholders involved in a specific research team/ partnership who have a high level of confidence in our ability to form the best team for the collaboration they were involved in ^{b,d,f} >60% 58% Staff invited to participate in stakeholder meetings or workshops $^{\rm c}$ 170 112 Vision Mātauranga Number of positive strategic partnerships with iwi and Māori organisations in which we are linking science and mātauranga, and which address Māori goals and aspirations ^c 80 169 Commercialisation Number of new and existing licensing deals involving Manaaki Whenua-derived IP (including technologies, products and services) 30-35 25 High performance Staff engagement in survey evaluations >80% 83% culture Staff retention rate 90% 90%
+Indicator Measure 2022/23 Target 2022/23 Actual Stakeholder engagement Percentage of relevant end-users who have adopted knowledge and/or technology from Manaaki Whenua b, d, e >65% 89% Percentage of relevant funding partners and other end- users that have a high level of satisfaction in our ability to set research priorities b, d, e >60% 56% Percentage of stakeholders involved in a specific research team/partnership that have a high level of confidence in our ability to form the best team for the collaboration we are involved in b, d, e >65% 69% Staff invited to participate in stakeholder meetings or workshops.
+145 152 Vision Mātauranga Number of positive strategic partnerships with iwi and Māori organisations in which we link science and mātauranga, and address Māori goals and aspirations b >100 177 Commercialisation Number of new and existing licensing deals involving Manaaki Whenua-derived IP (including technologies, products and services) 20-25 39 High performance Staff engagement in survey evaluations >80% 76% culture Staff retention rate 90% 90% b Common with or related to SSIF Programmes Investment Contract key performance indicator(s).